 There was the Last Day right before we moved halfway across the country, which I remember as a time of trepidation for what kind of summer we would have, in a new place where we had only each other, which I wasn’t sure would be enough, in an old house I loved but which I feared might not feel quite feel like home.

-There was the Last Day just two years later, when I was skinny and bald and exhausted from an anemia I couldn't shake, but mostly relieved, because what was also ovah was chemo, even if just barely; I'd negotiated a schedule that would be harder but over sooner.
-Please, I'd begged, I can do it.
-I just wanted us to be able to have a good summer.
+There was the Last Day just two years later, when I was skinny and bald and exhausted from an anemia I couldn’t shake, but mostly relieved, because what was also ovah was chemo, even if just barely; I’d negotiated a schedule that would be harder but over sooner.
+Please, I’d begged, I can do it.
+I just want to finish treatment before school was out, to give my kids a good summer.

 I’m so distracted remembering it all that I almost forget to shout, “Good luck on your exams!” to the lone, remaining girl as she schleps to the car.
 I add an enormous smile and enthusiastic wave at the last possible second, guiltily trying to add some gravitas to the whole thing.
 I remember too late that I ought to have taken a picture.
 I always used to take a picture.